TP-Lab/tp-wallet-sdk/README_EN.md

 - DAPP server verify the message

-### Pull up TokenPocket auth login
+### Pull up TokenPocket auth authorize
-If the dapp does not have a login server, callbackUrl can be empty
+If the dapp does not have a authorize server, callbackUrl can be empty
 - Compared with scan qrcode,the callbackSchema field is neccessary to get result

 ~~~